 Note: The transfer of credits does not waive/change the Program Fee.

-Doctor of Missiology Courses Open to Unclassified Doctoral-Level Students
+Doctor of Applied Intercultural Studies Courses Open to Unclassified Doctoral-Level Students

-A limited number of non-degree, post-MA persons who are not pursuing a D.Miss. degree at AGTS may be allowed to take D.Miss. courses if they satisfy admission requirements for the D.Miss. program.
+A limited number of non-degree, post-MA persons who are not pursuing a DAIS degree at AGTS may be allowed to take DAIS courses if they satisfy admission requirements for the DAIS program.
 Contact the Intercultural Doctoral Studies office for more information.

 Graduates of the D.Miss. program have the option of auditing one course per year on a space-available basis.
 A significantly discounted fee is charged for the Audit.

 “There is one Program Fee of $23,400* which is paid in 12 equal installments over four years.

-The program fee covers tuition for 48 credit hours, project fees and graduation fees and will not increase for the duration of your program.
+The program fee covers tuition for 48 credit, project fees and graduation fees and will not increase for the duration of your program.
 This fee does not cover the application fee, textbooks, costs of travel, housing and meals incurred while on campus, editing, directed research fees, continuation fees, extension fees or tuition for courses taken at other institutions.
 Because Assemblies of God World Missions (AGWM) contributes significant economic resources to the program, AGWM and AGUSM appointed missionaries are eligible for a discounted fee of $18,400.
 Missionaries appointed by AG sister churches will be considered on a case-by-case basis.

 *Applicable for the 2016–2017 academic year and is subject to change thereafter for new participants.

 Participants are required to sign a promissory note at their initial registration indicating their commitment to paying the Program Fee in a timely fashion and in its entirety.
 This is standard procedure required of all AGTS doctoral students.
 The promissory note will outline the installment due dates for the participant.
 The 12 installments outlined are to be paid consecutively and are still due at the assigned date, even if the participant for any reason skips a class session.

-D.Miss. participants are eligible for loan deferment.
+DAIS participants are eligible for loan deferment.
 The program does qualify for VA benefits and private student loans.
-However, grants and scholarships for Doctor of Missiology study are normally not available.
+However, grants and scholarships for Doctor of Applied Intercultural Studies are normally not available.
 This program is not eligible for Title IV federal aid.
 Contact the university's Student Financial Services Office for more information.